|

 into the engine overhaul shop with a

-dozen tinnies, locked the door and
+dozen cold tinnies, locked the door and

 disappeared for the night.